Doncic, Wood lead Mavericks to 130-110 win over Blazers - NewsBreak

 TIP-INS

-Trail Blazers: Lillard is 46 points from passing Hall of Famer Clyde Drexler as the franchise’s scoring leader. ...
-Grant opened the scoring with a 3 but went 1 of 7 the rest of the way.
+Trail Blazers: Lillard is 46 points from passing Hall of Famer Clyde Drexler as the franchise's scoring leader. ...
+Jerami Grant, who scored 37 points in the first meeting this season, opened the scoring with a 3 but went 1 of 7 the rest of the way and finished with seven points.

 Mavericks: Tim Hardaway Jr scored 17 points on 7-of-10 shooting. ...
-G Josh Green, who missed his fourth consecutive game with a right elbow sprain, will make the upcoming road trip. ...
-C Dwight Powell sustained a left thigh contusion early in the third quarter and didn’t return.
+G Josh Green, who missed his fourth consecutive game with a right elbow sprain, will make the upcoming road trip.
+Coach Jason Kidd said the hope is Green will get to practice on the trip. ...
+C Dwight Powell sustained a left thigh contusion early in the third quarter and didn't return.
 The Mavs are already without F/C Maxi Kleber, who will miss multiple weeks with a torn hamstring.

 Trail Blazers: This is the second of three Texas stops to start the first of two season-long six-game trips.
 After Houston to finish a back-to-back Saturday, Portland plays consecutive games in Oklahoma City.